-Children can be insured through their parents’ health care plan until their 18th birthday.
-Please note that you will have to notify your health insurance if you have a child that is covered by your policy.
-You will have a maximum of 4 months after the birth of your child to register them with an insurance company.
+Children can be insured through their parents’ health insurance until their 18th birthday.
+Please note that you will have to notify your health insurance provider if you have a child that is covered by your policy.
+You will have a maximum of four months after the birth of your child to register them with an insurance company.

 Basic health insurance

 The government decides on the standard package of health insurance.
 All health insurance companies need to offer this basic plan to everybody without exception and must charge all policyholders the same premium, regardless of their age or state of health.
 The premium does differ between insurance companies.